 Keep in mind that if the landlord fails to request a writ of eviction within 180 days, the landlord will have to go through the Virginia eviction procedure again.

 Evictions in Virginia

 The sheriff or constable must deliver the court-issued writ of eviction to the tenant within 15 to 30 days of receiving it.
 The sheriff may also post the writ on the property if the tenant can’t be found.
-The tenant will then have to move out of the property within 72 hours or they will be forcibly removed by the sheriff or constable.
+The tenants will then have to move out of the property within 72 hours or the tenants will be forcibly removed by the sheriff or constable.